 Former Microsoft CEO Steve Ballmer led the shift to the cloud that began in the early 2010s.

-Cloud computing marked the next significant shift in the history of digital transformation at Microsoft.
-This transition, which began in 2010 under the leadership of CEO Steve Ballmer, signaled a major break with the previous era of physical IT infrastructure and an important step toward today’s distributed-computing world.
+Cloud computing marked the next significant shift in the history of IT at Microsoft.
+It began in 2010 under the leadership of CEO Steve Ballmer, signaling a major break with the previous era of physical IT infrastructure and an important step toward today’s distributed-computing world.

-The launch of the cloud computing solution then known as Windows Azure heralded this new era, as we transitioned away from an IT philosophy focused on the Windows desktop client toward a more platform-agnostic view.
-Cloud computing infrastructure offered extensive advantages for the customer and for our own IT networks.
-(Azure was one of the earliest examples of our Customer Zero philosophy, a linchpin concept that continues to drive innovation here at Microsoft Digital.)
+The launch of the cloud computing platform then known as Windows Azure heralded this new era, as we transitioned away from an IT philosophy focused on the Windows desktop client toward a more platform-agnostic view.
+Cloud computing offered extensive advantages for customers and for our own IT environment, in terms of cost, performance, security, and scalability.

 We started our journey by moving productivity workloads (Exchange and SharePoint) to the cloud.
 Then, we shifted new development to Azure and optimized modern applications to run in the cloud.
 We also moved existing applications targeted for migration to virtual machines.
-Today, 98.5% of our IT systems supporting employees run on Azure.
+Today, more than 98% of our IT workloads run on Azure.

 Cultural transformation